-A series of small steam pipes are submersed into shallow V shaped trays filled with cold raw sap.
+A series of small steam pipes are submersed into shallow, V-shaped trays filled with cold raw sap.
 As the steam from the flue pan is released it hits the bottom of the V trays and is then funneled through the steam pipes before it can escape.
-This incredible ratio of heating surface to volume of sap allows virtually all of the steam to be used, and condensed back to water as a result.
+This incredible ratio of heating surface to volume of sap allows virtually all of the steam to be used, and then it cools and condenses back to water.

-Now the finishing touch to make the system ultra-efficient.
-High pressure air is added through two small pipes at the bottom of each V-shaped tray to aggetate the sap making appear as though it were boiling.
-This process of introducing oxygen allows vapor to be released without actually reaching the boiling point, and even further decreases the volume of liquid within the steamaway.
+Now the finishing touch to make the system ultra-efficient: High pressure air is added through two small pipes at the bottom of each V-shaped tray to agitate the sap, making it appear as though it were boiling.
+This process of introducing oxygen into the system allows vapor to be released without actually reaching the boiling point, and even further decreases the volume of liquid within the Steam-Away.

-The end result is 190-200 degree sap that has been slightly concentrated before it enters the flue pan.
-All of the condensation from the used steam is collected and an constant supply of 200 degree hot water exits off on rear corner of the Steam-away.
-There will be 3/4 to 1 gallon of hot condensate water for every gallon the evaporation rate increases.
+The end result is 190-200º sap that has been slightly concentrated before it even enters the flue pan.
+All of the condensation from the used steam is collected and a constant supply of 200º hot water exits off the rear corner of the Steam-Away.
+There will be 3/4 to 1 gallon of hot condensate water created for every gallon the evaporation rate increases.